Simulating the LOcal Web (SLOW) -- VI: Gamma-ray Emission in the Local Universe: Discussion

-where $r$ is the shock compression ratio.\\ For the low Mach number shocks in the ICM, even small values for $\alpha$ with $\alpha \leq 0.2$ can have a significant impact on the injection slope.
-As can be seen in Fig.~\ref{fig:gammaweb_gamma_emissivity} for our fixed value of $\hat{p}_\mathrm{inj} = 0.1$, a steepening of the spectrum by 0.5 or 1 leads to a decrease of half an order or one order of magnitude in emissivity, respectively.\\ However, this parametrization was found for low-$\beta$ supernova shocks, which expand into a medium that is vastly different than the high-$\beta$ ICM considered here.
+For the low Mach number shocks in the ICM, even low values for $\alpha$ with $\alpha \leq 0.2$ can have a significant impact on the injection slope.
+As shown in Fig.~\ref{fig:gammaweb_gamma_emissivity} for our fixed value of $\hat{p}_\mathrm{inj} = 0.1$, a steepening of the spectrum by 0.5 or 1 leads to a decrease of half an order or one order of magnitude in emissivity, respectively.
+However, this parameterization was found for low-$\beta$ supernova shocks, which expand into a medium that is vastly different than the high-$\beta$ ICM considered here.
 There is currently no work in the literature that explores the dependence $q_\mathrm{inj}(\alpha)$.

-\subsubsection{Acceleration Efficiency $\eta(\mathcal{M}_s, X_\mathrm{cr}, \theta_B)$}
+\subsubsection{Acceleration efficiency $\eta(\mathcal{M}_s, X_\mathrm{CR}, \theta_B)$}

-For this work, we employ the DSA parametrization of \citet{Ryu2019}, which shows a weak dependence on sonic Mach number $\mathcal{M}_s$ for CR proton acceleration from the thermal pool.
-The re-acceleration efficiency is slightly larger, as can be seen, e.g. in Fig.~\ref{fig:gammaweb_diss_energy}, however, our injection model interpolates between acceleration and re-acceleration based on the value of $X_\mathrm{cr}$ currently in present in the SPH particle and the reference value for $X_\mathrm{cr}$ in the model, which in the case of \citet{Ryu2019} is $X_\mathrm{cr} = 0.05$.
-Since the initial acceleration from the thermal pool is so inefficient for low Mach number shocks, we rarely reach these values, as can be seen in the top panel of Fig.~\ref{fig:gammaweb_ackermann}.
-This leads to our model being driven by initial acceleration, rather than re-acceleration.\\ However, the \citet{Ryu2019} model only allows for acceleration of particles beyond $\mathcal{M}_s = 2.25$, narrowing the range of available shocks to accelerate CRs significantly.\\ Previous work by \citet{Aleksic2010, Pinzke2010} use efficiency models that reach 50\% at strong shocks and decreases to 4\% at $\mathcal{M}_s \approx 1.7$ \citep[][]{Ensslin2007}.
-Compared to our parametrization of the \citet{Ryu2019} model, this is a factor of 20 higher for strong shocks and almost one order of magnitude higher for weak shocks.
-Together with the shock obliquity-dependent acceleration model, which is absent in these works, this can account for a discrepancy of two orders of magnitude in $\gamma$-ray emission from CR protons accelerated at weak shocks in galaxy clusters.\\ Recent simulations by \citet{Orusa2025} indicate, that in 3D also quasi-perpendicular shocks can accelerate CR protons, unlike in our modelling of shock obliquity dependent acceleration based on \citet{Caprioli2014, Pais2018}.
-This could increase the $\gamma$-ray emission in our simulation by another factor of 5-10.
+We employed the DSA parameterization of \citet{Ryu2019}, which shows a weak dependence on the sonic Mach number $\mathcal{M}_s$ for CRp acceleration from the thermal pool.
+The re-acceleration efficiency is slightly higher, as shown in Fig.~\ref{fig:gammaweb_diss_energy}, for instance.
+Our injection model interpolates between acceleration and re-acceleration based on the value of $X_\mathrm{CR}$ currently in the SPH particle and the reference value for $X_\mathrm{CR}$ in the model, however, which in the case of \citet{Ryu2019} is $X_\mathrm{CR} = 0.05$.
+Since the initial acceleration from the thermal pool is so inefficient for low Mach number shocks, we rarely reach these values, as shown in the top panel of Fig.~\ref{fig:gammaweb_ackermann}.
+Our model is therefore driven by the initial acceleration and not by re-acceleration.
+However, the \citet{Ryu2019} model only allows for acceleration of particles beyond $\mathcal{M}_s = 2.25$, which narrows the range of available shocks to accelerate CRs significantly.